nodejs/node/CONTRIBUTING.md

 optimizes in favor of not breaking existing code in the ecosystem, and not changing working functional code just for the sake of changing.

-If a particular pull request introduces a performance or functional regression, rather than simply rejecting the pull request, take the time to work *with* the contributor on improving the change.
-Offer feedback and advice on what would make the pull request acceptable, and do not assume that the contributor should already know how to do that.
+If a particular Pull Request introduces a performance or functional regression, rather than simply rejecting the Pull Request, take the time to work *with* the contributor on improving the change.
+Offer feedback and advice on what would make the Pull Request acceptable, and do not assume that the contributor should already know how to do that.
 Be explicit in your feedback.

 #### Continuous Integration Testing

-All pull requests that contain changes to code must be run through continuous integration (CI) testing at [https://ci.nodejs.org/][].
+All Pull Requests that contain changes to code must be run through continuous integration (CI) testing at [https://ci.nodejs.org/][].

 Only Node.js core Collaborators with commit rights to the `nodejs/node`